Emplea-do/emplea_do/Readme.md

 # Run the app for the first time

-1. Make a copy of the `appsettings.json.template` file
+1. Make a copy of the `appsettings.json.template` file located inside the Web directory

 2. Rename it `appsettings.json`

-3. Fill each corresponding key value with real values from every specific service
+3. Fill each corresponding key value with real values from every specific service (not mandatory to get the project running, but authentication wont work)

 4. Open the solution